 All summative assessments that you submit to the School are subject to the School's Regulations on Assessment Offences.
-You are expected to have read and acknowledged these regulations before you submit your work to the School.
-If you are found to have committed an assessment offence, such as plagiarism, exam misconduct, collusion, contract cheating or using Artificial Intelligence software, you could be expelled from the School.
+You are expected to have read and understood these regulations before you submit your work to the School.
+If you are found to have committed an assessment offence, such as plagiarism (either deliberate or accidental including self-plagiarism), exam misconduct, collusion, contract cheating or using Artificial Intelligence software, you could be expelled from the School.
 For more information and support regarding the School's expected standards of academic integrity visit Ise.ac.uk/assessmentdiscipline